Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Results

-In \fref{fig:GRshocks}, we show the ratio of the advection time through the gain region to the time it takes to unbind the matter in the gain region due to neutrino heating, $\tau_\mathrm{adv}/\tau_\mathrm{heat}$, defined in \eref{eq:tadvovertheat}.
-In models s15, s20, and s25, $\tau_\mathrm{adv}/\tau_\mathrm{heat}$ surpasses unity at $\sim$650\,ms, $\sim$270\,ms, and $\sim$250\,ms, which corresponds to the time when the mean shock radius is starting its outward propagation.
+In the bottom panel of \fref{fig:GRshocks}, we show the ratio of the advection time through the gain region to the time it takes to unbind the matter in the gain region due to neutrino heating, $\tau_\mathrm{adv}/\tau_\mathrm{heat}$, defined in \eref{eq:tadvovertheat}.
+In models s15, s20, and s25, $\tau_\mathrm{adv}/\tau_\mathrm{heat}$ surpasses unity at $\sim$1\,s, $\sim$700\,ms, and $\sim$560\,ms, which corresponds to the time when the mean shock radius is starting its outward propagation.
 The s12 and s15WW95\_LS180 models never surpass the value of unity, these models do not explode.
-For the exploding models, large, late-time asymmetries in the explosion morphology lead to value of $\tau_\mathrm{adv}/\tau_\mathrm{heat}$ less than unity.
+For the exploding models, large, late-time asymmetries in the explosion morphology lead to values of $\tau_\mathrm{adv}/\tau_\mathrm{heat}$ less than unity.
 This is due to the break down of the underlying assumptions of \eref{eq:tadvovertheat}, which is technically only valid for spherical flows.

-The center row of \fref{fig:GRshocks} shows the luminosity of each of the three neutrino species.
+The left column of \fref{fig:GRnus} shows the luminosity of each of the three neutrino species.
 Prior to explosion, or for the entire evolution for models s12 and s15WW95\_LS180, the neutrino luminosities closely follow the 1D simulation.
-This was the case for the Newtonian models as well and, as explained in the previous section, is because the neutrino luminosity being emitted in simulations with stalled or failing supernova shocks is set by the accretion rate, which is the same in both 1D and 2D.
+This is because the neutrino luminosity being emitted in simulations with stalled or failing supernova shocks is set by the accretion rate, which is the same in both 1D and 2D.
 The situation changes after the explosion sets in.
-After this time, accreted matter is no longer able to settle into the cooling region since it is being heated by neutrinos and ejected.
+After this time, not all accreted matter is able to settle into the cooling region since it is being heated by neutrinos and unbound.
 As a result, the released gravitational binding energy is not being converted into neutrino luminosity.
 The consequence is that the post-explosion neutrino luminosity in 2D is lower than the neutrino luminosity determined in the 1D simulation at the same time.
-As was the case for the Newtonian simulations, we see the impact of protoneutron star convection on the $\nu_x$ luminosities.
+Our $\nu_x$ luminosities are not as dramatically influenced by the fluid motions in the gain region as they are emitted from deeper in the cooling region away from the convective motions.
+Consequently, they show less variability than both $\nu_e$ and $\bar{\nu}_e$.
+However, there is a significant multidimensional effect on the $\nu_x$ neutrinos.
+We see a boost in the $\nu_x$ luminosities due to PNS convection.
+This convection slows the recession of the neutrinosphere, and dredges up heat from deeper in the PNS.
+This results in an increase in the $\nu_x$ luminosity and $\nu_x$ root mean squared energy (right column of \fref{fig:GRnus}) starting around $\sim$200\,ms. It is also responsible for lowering the electron type neutrino and antineutrino root mean square energies.
+We give a more detailed discussion of PNS convection in \sref{sec:discussion}.

 In the top panel of \fref{fig:explosionenergy}, we show the early development of the diagnostic explosion energy \citep{buras:06a,bruenn:13,melson:15b},